-III.
+II.
 LITERATURE REVIEW

-3.1.
-Consumer shopping behaviour:
+2.1.
+Consumer Shopping Behaviour

 Shopping is the process of choosing a retailer and making a purchase.
 The environment in which people shop and how involved they are in the activity of shopping influence how different customers behave (Berman et al 2005).
 Consumer buying patterns can reveal the specific motivations behind why people choose to make certain purchases.
 Numerous research on consumer behaviourism have been done, including the one mentioned above.
-The radical, teleologicalbehaviourism theories are useful for understanding customers' purchasing decisions (Foxall, 2007).
+The radical, teleological, and picoeconomics behaviourism theories are useful for understanding customers' purchasing decisions (Foxall, 2007).
 Even though each of these three theories has its own take on customer preferences, they all nonetheless complement one another in understanding consumer behaviour.